 The Level 1 / 2 Award in Engineering is a Technical Award recognised by the DfE as a more practical alternative to GCSE.
-The award will be graded Level 1 Pass, Level 2 Pass, Merit, Distinction or Distinction.
+Vocational Awards are awarded on an 8-point scale: Level 2 Distinction, Level 2 Distinction, Level 2 Merit, Level 2 Pass, Level 1 Distinction, Level 1 Distinction, Level 1 Merit, Level 1 Pass.